ClickCease

 Example Scenario

-Consider a behavioral health practice that routinely collects sensitive information during therapy sessions.
-A clinician documents a session involving a client, John Doe, who has a history of anxiety and depression.
-In the notes, the clinician includes specific identifiers like the client’s name and location.
+Consider a behavioral health practice that routinely gathers sensitive information during therapy sessions.
+When documenting a session involving a client named John Doe, who has a history of anxiety and depression, the clinician must take specific actions to maintain compliance:

 • Remove John’s name and replace it with a unique identifier.

-• Exclude his address or any other identifiable information.
+• Exclude his address and any other identifiable details.

-• Ensure that the notes focus on clinical observations and treatment plans without linking back to the individual.
+• Focus on clinical observations and treatment plans without linking back to the individual.

 Checklist for De-identification and Anonymization

-Before finalizing clinical notes, use this checklist to ensure proper de-identification and anonymization:
+Before finalizing clinical notes, utilize this checklist to ensure proper de-identification and anonymization:

 • Have all personal identifiers been removed?